tomasf/Cadova/README.md

 Cadova uses [Manifold-Swift](https://github.com/tomasf/manifold-swift), [ThreeMF](https://github.com/tomasf/ThreeMF),
 [freetype-spm](https://github.com/tomasf/freetype-spm) and [FindFont](https://github.com/tomasf/FindFont).

+## Versioning and Stability

+Cadova is currently in pre-release, with a version number below 1.0.
+The API is still evolving, but stability is maintained within each minor version — so `upToNextMinor(from:)` is recommended for your dependency.
+You're very welcome to start using Cadova today, and feedback is appreciated!

 ## Contributions
 Contributions are welcome!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
 You’re also welcome to browse the [open GitHub issues](https://github.com/tomasf/Cadova/issues) and pick one to work on — especially those marked as good first issues or help wanted.